-It is our mission at PGS to “educate changemakers to build a flourishing future for all.”
-At PGS we must equip our students with the right skillsets and learning around topics such as racial equity, because employers need this and also, as one faculty member stated, “so that when they join those organizations, they can help steer the ship a different way.”
+It is our mission at Presidio Graduate School to “educate changemakers to build a flourishing future for all.”
+At Presidio we must equip our students with the right skillsets and learning around topics such as racial equity, because employers need this and also, as one faculty member stated, “so that when they join those organizations, they can help steer the ship a different way.”

 4. Diversity and equity need to be part of the sustainability discipline

 We are seeing a shift, in that sustainability and impact professionals are starting to address racial justice as a part of their work more consistently.
 Integrating racial equity fits into existing frameworks we are already using as social responsibility professionals.
 These existing frameworks include company values, human rights policies, the Sustainable Development Goals (SDGs), the Sustainability Accounting Standards Board (SASB), and the Global Reporting Initiative (GRI).
 In addition, racial equity, much like gender equity, is a lens that investors will apply as a part of ESG to assess companies.